rodrigopimentel/211-fall-2019/lab-05/readme.md

 Let's take a look at how you did.
 Now, use the CS50 debugging tool to trace the values of this program's variables.
 Set a breakpoint on the first line of main() `int x = 2;` and run the debugger.

 :white_check_mark: Question 1.
-What is the current value of a reported by the debugger at the breakpoint we set?
+What is the current value of x reported by the debugger at the breakpoint we set?
 Why is it that value?

 :white_check_mark: Question 2.
 Was your program trace similar to the debugger?
 If not, what were the differences and why?